Najmuddin09/FashionRecommendedSystem/README .md

 Final step 4: Generating Recomendations
 -
-- In this step, I took a new_image and extracted features using the above created model.
+- In this step, I took a new_image and extracted features using the above model.
 Then, I plotted the feature_list created in the above step and the new_image features in 2048 dimensions and returned the 5 closest vectors i.e., those image vectors which are closest to new_image vector.

 ```
 from sklearn.neighbors import NearestNeighbors